Onit Documentation

 Click Ok to save your changes.

-Note: If you add one role that is limited to read-only access and another role that has read/write access, the group will have read/write access.
+Note: If you add one role limited to read-only access and another that has read/write access, the group will have read/write access.

-Note: Users in a group will only see the Tabs that the Role associated with the User Group has been assigned to.
+Note: Users in a group will only see the tabs to which the role associated with the user group has been assigned.

 That's all there is to it.
-The users in your User Group should now have the same permissions to transactions that the Role you assigned to it does.
+The users in your User Group should now have the same transaction permissions as the Role you assigned.

 Security Layer: Private Access User Group

 In the previous section, we covered User Groups in general.
-In this section, we’ll discuss a special type of User Group, which is considered a separate layer of security.
+In this section, we’ll discuss a special type of User Group, considered a separate layer of security.

 In all but one situation, User Groups apply to all Records in an App.
-In other words, by assigning a User Group to your App, you’re granting that group access to every Record.
-The exception to this rule, however, is a User Group that has been marked “private access,” which allows you to control security on a Record-by-Record basis.
+In other words, by assigning a User Group to your App, you grant that group access to every Record.
+However, the exception to this rule is a User Group marked “private access,” which allows you to control security on a Record-by-Record basis.

 Let’s consider an example where this security layer might be helpful.
-Let’s say that you have a User Group named Law Department, which you’ve added to your App.
-As a result, all members of this group have access to every single Record.
-After setting this up, you realize that this approach might be too generous, because there are a small number of Records that are especially sensitive in nature.
-In this situation, you could use the Private Access security layer to limit access to a very small number of users, whom you can trust with sensitive data.
+Let’s say you have a User Group named Law Department, which you’ve added to your App.
+As a result, all group members have access to every single Record.
+After setting this up, you realize that this approach might be too generous because a small number of Records are especially sensitive.
+In this situation, you could use the Private Access security layer to limit access to a very small number of users you can trust with sensitive data.

 To set up this security layer, you need to do two things: